European Union warships and salvage vessels have successfully towed a stricken Greek tanker to safe waters in the Red Sea.

 No oil has leaked from the Iraqi crude cargo the ship was carrying when the Yemen-based militant group attacked it several times in the second half of August.

-“The completion of this phase of the salvage operation is the result of a comprehensive approach and close cooperation between all stakeholders committed to prevent an environmental disaster affecting the whole region,” EUNAVFOR Aspides said in its statement.
+“The completion of this phase of the salvage operation is the result of a comprehensive approach and close cooperation between all stakeholders committed to preventing an environmental disaster affecting the whole region,” EUNAVFOR Aspides said in its statement.

-TradeWinds has reported since Thursday that the salvage operation, involving at least two vessels from Piraeus company Megatugs, was under way.
+TradeWinds has reported since Thursday that the salvage operation, involving at least two vessels from Piraeus company Megatugs, was underway.

 At a later stage, the Sounion’s cargo is to be reloaded in a ship-to-ship transfer.

-The ship continues to pose a serious environmental threat, even though sources have been telling TradeWinds for quite some time now that there is no imminent structural reason for the fire to cause it to sink.
+The vessel continues to pose a serious environmental threat, even though sources have been telling TradeWinds for quite some time now that there is no imminent structural reason for the fire to cause it to sink.

 About a week later, Houthi militants boarded the abandoned ship and used explosives to set its deck vents alight.
 The flames and smoke still visible on the Sounion on Monday are the result of gases that continue burning in the vents.